wearehanno/riggings/README.md

 1. `$ middleman init my_new_project --template=riggings`
 2. `$ cd my_new_project`
 3. `$ rm -rf -- .git` to delete the template's git repo, which is copied into this repo too, and you won't want it

+##Asset minification

+Middleman can do this by itself (and it does it very well, in fact), but we prefer to allow Netlify to handle this for us, so that we're not doing double-minification, and also to keep things simpler at our end.
+This is why we're not using Middleman's inbuilt asset hashing on URLs, too.